Bengaluru: Administration

+The Greater Bengaluru Governance Bill, 2024 provided for the division of BBMP into up to seven city corporations.
+In July 2025, the state government notified the creation of five corporation-Bengaluru Central City Corporation, Bengaluru North City Corporation, Bengaluru South City Corporation, Bengaluru East City Corporation, and Bengaluru West City Corporation.
+The Greater Bengaluru Authority (GBA), was established as the apex body responsible for the co-ordination and supervision of the five city corporations, and is responsible for the planning and management of the city and its suburbs, covering an area of 1400 km2.

+The erstwhile Bengaluru corporation covered an area 741 km2, divided into ten zones covering 223 wards.
+It was headed by a mayor, elected by the councillors, who were elected through a popular vote by the residents.
+The municipal commissioner is responsible for daily administration.
+As per the new structure proposed by the 2024 legislation, each of the five city corporations will have an independent mayor and council.
+As the last elections to the BBMP council were held in 2015, and its term ended in 2020, the administration has since been managed by a state-appointed administrator until elections are held as per the new structure.
+As per the Ministry of Housing and Urban Affairs, the BBMP had a revenue of ₹55.87 billion and an expenditure of ₹64.65 billion in 2021–22.

 The Bangalore Development Authority (BDA) was established in 1976, and is the nodal agency responsible for the planning and development of the city.
 The BDA works in conjunction with local government and the Agenda for Bangalore's Infrastructure and Development Task Force (ABIDe) to design and implement civic and infrastructural projects in the city.
 The Bangalore Metropolitan Region Development Authority, established in 1985, is responsible for the planning of the metropolitan region.
 As the capital of the state of Karntaka, the city houses the state executive and legislative headquarters in the Vidhana Soudha, state ministries at Vikasa Soudha, and the residence of the Governor at Raj Bhavan.